tock/tock/doc/reference/trd-uart.md

 communication](https://en.wikipedia.org/wiki/Asynchronous_serial_communication)
 is a good reference.

-2 `Configure`
+2 `Configuration` and `Configure`
 ===============================

+The `Configuration` trait allows a client to query how a UART is configured.
 The `Configure` trait allows a client to configure a UART, by setting is baud date, data width, parity, stop bits, and whether hardware flow control is enabled.

+These two traits are separate because there are cases when clients need to know the configuration but cannot set it.
+For example, when a UART is virtualized across multiple clients (e.g., so multiple sources can write to the console), individual clients may want to check the baud rate.
+However, they cannot set the baud rate, because that is fixed and shared across all of them.
+Similarly, some services may need to be able to set the UART configuration but do not need to check it.

 Most devices using serial ports today use 8-bit data, but some older devices use more or fewer bits, and hardware implementations support